 Vail Valley Medical Center's hospitalists coordinate and ensure continuity of care for patients from admission to discharge, 24 hours/day, seven days/week.
-Hospitalists are medical doctors, usually internists, who specialize in inpatient care.
+Adult hospitalists are medical doctors, usually internists, who specialize in inpatient care.
+Pediatric hospitalists' are also Board Certified medical doctors whose primary focus is the care of hospitalized children.
 By focusing their practice on the care of hospitalized patients, hospitalists gain a great deal of experience in the unique aspects of patients' needs during their hospital stay.
 Hospitalists typically spend most or all of their work day in the hospital, and thus can be readily available to their patients.
 They do not take appointments.

 The hospitalist program provides:

 - Communication between the hospitalist and the patient's referring physician and primary care physician

 - A familiar and consistent approach to inpatient care